DeepRolling/blog/data/notification-in-react-native.md

 We are done here , the basic functionality of this library already integrated , congratulation!!!

-# System-level notification server(offline push notification)
+# System-level notification (offline push notification)

 But don't count your chickens before they hatched .
 The in-application notification just a piece of shit .
 The important functionality is offline-notification ,  it also very important for our user , isn't it ?

-So let's dive into development of wrapper library that used to offer offline-notification ability to us :
+I will talk some thought of how to build a wrapper library to offer offline-notification ability to us :

+> notice : these step is only for **Android platform** , for **Ios system** , you need config the offical **APS(Apple push service) with Jpush** to get things work .

 I wanna create a library that ship with all third-part notification library , so that I can integrate all platforms by install this package and fill the keys applyed in the ROM offical website .
 ```